Italy

 Four of the Bredas were damaged and in particular that of Sergente Maggiore Perno, which was hit fifty times and the pilot was slightly wounded in the leg, before Fanali’s Fiats were able to intervene.
 In the meantime, it was the section of Sottotenente Rossi, which was waiting higher up for its turn to attack, that first fell over the RAF fighters, taking them by surprise.
 After the sharp initial attack of the Fiats the combat developed into a WW I style dogfight which lasted fifteen minutes.
 At the end all the Italian aircraft returned to base claiming three of the enemies; one by Fanali (probably Wykeham-Barnes) and two by Cantelli (probably Rew and Lancaster).

-After Pattle had finished off the Breda he turned towards the border while attempting, without much success, to clear his port fuselage gun.
-Ten miles south-east of El Adem he spotted five biplanes (claimed as CR.42s) diving towards him from the north-west.
+After Pattle had claimed the Breda he broke away while attempting, without much success, to clear his port fuselage gun.
+Immediately, he was attacked by five biplanes (identified as CR.42s) diving towards him from the direction of El Adem, which was approximately 10 miles north-west.
 He flew on, pretending that he had not seen the Italians, until they were almost in position to open fire and then, with a flick of the wrist and a sharp prod of the foot, shot up and away from the Fiats.
 The Italians split up and attacked him independently from all directions.
 The Fiats made repeated attacks simultaneously from the quarter and beam, using the speed they gained in the dive to regain altitude.
 After each attack Pattle was forced on to the defensive and turned away from each attack, occasionally delivering a short attack on the most suitably target as it dived past.
-One CR.32 on completing its attack turned directly in front of his Gladiator, presenting him with an excellent deflection shot at close range.
+One Fiat on completing its attack turned directly in front of his Gladiator, presenting him with an excellent deflection shot at close range.
 He fired a long burst with his remaining two guns, which caused the Italian fighter to turn slowly onto its back and then spin down towards the desert.
-Soon after it hit the ground his starboard wing gun also jammed but fortunately at the same time the remaining enemy fighters broke away.
+Pattle last saw it spinning at 200 feet and didn’t claim it for sure, but was later credited with this victory.
+Soon after his starboard wing gun also jammed but fortunately, at the same time the remaining Italian fighters broke away.
 He was now 40 miles behind enemy lines with only one gun operational and he turned for home at 1000 feet altitude.

-20 miles from the border he was spotted and attacked by twelve CR.42s and three Breda Ba.65s.
-The Bredas attacked first but he easily avoided their attacks before the CR.42s attacked.
+When some miles north-west of Bir Taieb El Essem, he was again spotted and attacked by twelve CR.42s and three Breda Ba.65s.
+The Bredas broke away after a few dives while the CR.42s attacked.
 They used the same tactics as the five earlier had used with quarter and beam attacks.
-Within a few seconds Pattle’s remaining gun jammed as a result of an exploded round in the breach, so he attempted to make the border by evasive tactics and heading east at every opportunity.
-He soon discovered that one of the enemy pilots was an exceptional shot who made repeated attacks using full deflection with great accuracy.
+Within a few seconds Pattle’s remaining gun jammed because of an exploded round in the breach, so he attempted to make the border by evasive tactics and heading east at every opportunity.
+He soon discovered that one of the Italian pilots was an exceptional shot who made repeated attacks using full deflection with great accuracy.
 Each time this particular Italian came in, he had to use all his skill and cunning to keep out of the sights of the Fiat.
 The remainder of the Italians as a whole lacked accuracy and did not press home their attacks to a decisive range.
 Nevertheless, their presence and the fact that he had to consider each attack made the work of the more determined pilot very much easier.
 He managed to keep this up for fully fifteen minutes before the determined Italian came out of a loop directly above Pattle’s Gladiator and opened fire.
 Pattle turned away to avoid the bullets, but flew straight into the line of fire from another Fiat.
 The rudder controls were shot away, so he could no longer turn.
 He pulled back on the control column, climbed to about 400 feet and jumped.
 As he fell the pilot parachute caught his foot, but he managed to kick it free and the main chute opened just in time for him to make a safe landing off the first swing.
-The time was now around 19:15.
+The time was now around 19:00.
 He started to walk towards what he thought was Egypt during the night but found out at dawn to his horror that he had actually walked in the opposite direction, deeper into Libya.
 He turned around and crossed the border at around midday.
-Shortly after this, he was rescued by a detachment from 11th Hussars, which brought him back to Sidi Barrani.
+At 16:00 on 5 August, he was rescued by a detachment from 11th Hussars, which brought him back to Sidi Barrani.

 It is possible that Pattle was shot down by Tenente Franco Lucchini.